 Where do we find room for mistakes, breaks, and change in Western work culture?

-almost good is Arnita Jaunsubrēna’s solo collective.
-Founded in early 2023, it is an attempt to understand art as a process in which perfection is not the top priority.
+almost good (LV/DE) is Arnita Jaunsubrēna’s solo collective.
+The artist lives in Berlin, studied in independent Latvia, and grew up in Latvia in the 1980s, when it was part of the Soviet Union.
+Arni has been living in Berlin since 2015, and almost good was founded in early 2023 as an attempt to understand art as a process in which perfection is not the top priority.
 With almost good, Arnita Jaunsubrēna wants to encourage herself not to give up art as a profession just because she is chronically ill and has to find new ways of working to cope with her illness and the resulting disabilities.